ReagentX/crabapple/README.md

 ## Features

-- Load and parse the backup's `Manifest.plist` to obtain metadata, device info, and encryption parameters.
+- Load and parse the backup's `Manifest.plist` to obtain metadata, device info, and encryption parameters
-- Derive encryption keys using PBKDF2-HMAC-SHA1 and unwrap protection class keys (AES-KW).
+- Derive encryption keys using `PBKDF2-HMAC-SHA1` and unwrap protection class keys (`AES-KW`)
-- Decrypt and query the SQLCipher-encrypted `Manifest.db` to list available files in the backup.
+- Decrypt and query the `AES-256` encrypted Manifest.db` to represent backup file metadata
-- Retrieve and decrypt individual files by protection class.
+- Retrieve and decrypt individual files by protection class
-- Cross-platform support for macOS, Windows, and Linux default backup locations.
+- Cross-platform support for macOS, Windows, and Linux

 ## Installation